 Acts 2:38 “Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins and ye shall receive the gift of the Holy Ghost.”

-Every single one of them were commanded to repent and be baptized for the remission of their sins, and not one word was said about them saying any kind of prayer in order to be saved.
+Every single one of them was commanded to repent and be baptized for the remission of their sins, and not one word was said about them saying any kind of prayer in order to be saved.

 Do you suppose we might find it in the conversion of the nobleman in Acts 8?
 He was a man who wanted to learn the truth and Philip was the man who taught it to him.